 - Pour in the sherry wine and simmer for a couple of minutes.
 Add the beef stock.
 Bring the mixture to a simmer over medium-high heat.
 Reduce the heat again to medium-low and simmer for 10 minutes.
 Turn off the heat.

 - Meanwhile, preheat the oven to 350°F and grease a 9×13” baking dish with a little olive oil.
-Cut the loaf of bread into quarters and then tear it into bite-size pieces.
+Cut the loaf of bread into quarters and then tear each quarter into bite-size pieces.

 - Beat the eggs in a large mixing bowl.
 Retrieve about 2 cups of the onion/stock mixture and whisk it in with the eggs.
 Add in the torn bread and 4 ounces of the gruyère.
 Toss gently to fully coat the bread.